-Formed in 1989 to support the transportation needs of homeless children attending the Project HOPE School (now Skyview Elementary), we remain committed to providing K-12th grade homeless children with the tools and opportunities that they need to learn their way to a better tomorrow.
-In this work, the organization has spent the last 25 years developing unique and effective education and family stability program models that serve the needs of homeless children in Orange County.
+Formed in 1989 to support the transportation needs of homeless children attending the Project HOPE School (now Skyview Elementary), we remain committed to providing homeless children and youth from kindergarten through age 24 with the tools and opportunities that they need to learn their way to a better tomorrow.
+In this work, we have spent the last 28 years developing unique and effective education and family stability program models that serve the needs of homeless children in Orange County.

-Our programing development and implementation is based upon the premise that the future’s of homeless children should not be limited by their parent’s economic circumstances.
-Strategically, we utilize education, transportation, after school care, rapid re-housing and personal enrichment and “play” opportunities, to provide a foundation for healthy development and growth.
-We are eliminating the barriers (including homelessness itself) to academic success and cognitive development, created by the circumstances of childhood homelessness and strengthening families.
+Our programing development and implementation is based upon the premise that the futures of homeless children should not be limited by their parents' economic circumstances.
+Strategically, we utilize education, transportation, after school care, rapid re-housing, personal enrichment, and “play” opportunities to provide a foundation for healthy development and growth.
+We are eliminating the barriers—including homelessness itself—to academic success and cognitive development created by the circumstances of childhood homelessness and strengthening families.